humanprotocol/human-protocol/packages/apps/fortune/exchange-oracle/server/ENV.md

 # Environment Variables

 ### The URL for connecting to the PostgreSQL database.
-Required
 POSTGRES_URL=

 ### The hostname or IP address of the PostgreSQL database server.
-Required
+Default: '127.0.0.1'
-POSTGRES_HOST=
+POSTGRES_HOST="127.0.0.1"

 ### The port number on which the PostgreSQL database server is listening.
-Required
+Default: 5432
-POSTGRES_PORT=
+POSTGRES_PORT="5432"

 ### The username for authenticating with the PostgreSQL database.
-Required
+Default: 'operator'
-POSTGRES_USER=
+POSTGRES_USER="operator"

 ### The password for authenticating with the PostgreSQL database.
-Required
+Default: 'qwerty'
-POSTGRES_PASSWORD=
+POSTGRES_PASSWORD="qwerty"

 ### The name of the PostgreSQL database to connect to.
 Default: 'exchange-oracle'
 POSTGRES_DATABASE="exchange-oracle"